AirPods microphone not working? Try this first!

 5. Check the microphone settings on your AirPods

-Open up the Settings app on your paired device and go to Bluetooth to access the microphone settings.
+Open the Settings app on your paired device and go to Bluetooth to access the microphone settings.
 Tap on the “i” symbol next to your AirPods and select “Microphone.”

 Pretty cool, huh?
 Check out the next tip if you’re still having issues.